Employer Branding: Definition, Strategy, and Examples

 Zapier’s recruiters lead industry conversations about hiring practices, standing out as a job seeker, and navigating a difficult job market.
 This is another excellent employer brand example of using employee advocacy to grow your employer brand.

-The company's LinkedIn page has a “life” section where it shares details of its leadership team, work perks, and recruitment processes.
+The company's LinkedIn page has a “life” section where it shares details of its leadership team, job perks, and recruitment processes.

 3. Buffer